jdutt25/xiangqi/README.md

 Follows the rules from the Xiangqi Wikipedia Page (https://en.wikipedia.org/wiki/Xiangqi), with the exception of chasing and perpetual check.
 Red's turn is first.

- Here's an example of how to make a move: game = XiangqiGame() game.make_move("a4", "a5") #move from, move to
+Example of how to make a move: game = XiangqiGame() game.make_move("a4", "a5") #move from, move to